imrenagi/imrenagi-website/content/courses/inse4101-software-instrumentation-bootcamp/about.md

 To help you get the most out of this course, you should have basic knowledge and some hands-on experience in the following areas:

 * Go
-* REST API and gRPC
+* REST API
+* gRPC (not required, but very basic knowledge is expected).
+I can share you some resources to learn gRPC if you are not familiar with it.
 * Docker and containerization
 * Linux and Ubuntu.
 See [lab requirements]({{< ref "lab-requirements.md" >}} "Lab requirements") for more details.

 ## Communication and collaboration

 We will use Discord for communication and collaboration.
 You will be invited to the Discord channel after you register to the course.
-You can ask discord to share your progress, ask questions, and help each other.
+You can use discord to share your progress, ask questions, and help each other.
 I will be there to help you as well.

 ## What this course is about